 What Happens When Wine Freezes?

 When wine freezes, it expands.
 Just like any other liquid.
 But wine, to prevent oxidation, is sealed in bottles.
 That means there is virtually no room for it to expand.
-And if the seal breaks, oxidation can result.
+And if the seal breaks, oxidized wine can result.
 Frozen wine can also suffer from freezer burn like any other food frozen for too long.

 The expansion of frozen wine can cause a wine bottle’s seal to break in two ways.